yuimichelle/IBM-Data-Science-Capstone-Project/README.md

-## Data Science Capstone Project
+## IBM Data Science Capstone Project

-This capstone project is for coursera's [IBM Dta Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) course.
+This capstone project is for coursera's [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) course.

 **Topic**: choose your own problem or compare neighborhoods or cities of your choice by utilizing the Foursquare location data